How do I get into law?

 On-the-job training to qualify as a solicitor

 You can’t dive straight into a job as a solicitor straight after university, even if you’ve studied law.
 Between graduating from your law degree (or GDL) and starting work at a solicitors’ firm you need to complete the postgraduate course known as the legal practice course or LPC.
 You can then start your training contract at a law firm.
 During the two-year training contract, employees are known as trainee solicitors.
-You will be known as an associate once qualified and work towards becoming a partner, when you’ll help run the firm with your fellow partners.
+You will then be known as an associate once qualified and work towards becoming a partner, when you’ll help run the firm with your fellow partners.

 On-the-job training to qualify as a barrister